trepel/helm-charts-olm/README.md

 Installing operators
 Error: INSTALLATION FAILED: Unable to continue with install: CustomResourceDefinition "gatewayclasses.gateway.networking.k8s.io" in namespace "" exists and cannot be imported into the current release: invalid ownership metadata; label validation error: missing key "app.kubernetes.io/managed-by": must be set to "Helm"; annotation validation error: missing key "meta.helm.sh/release-name": must be set to "kuadrant-operators"; annotation validation error: missing key "meta.helm.sh/release-namespace": must be set to "default"
 ```
 This happens if there are some leftovers there on a cluster.
-Typically the Kuadrant had been installed on the cluster previously not using Helm.
+Typically, the Kuadrant had been installed on the cluster previously not using Helm.
 To overcome such issues everything that Helm creates needs to be removed prior to installing via Helm.
 For this particular error the Gateway API CRDs needed to be removed.

 ## Last Resort
 If there are not any leftovers from previous installations and the Helm install/uninstall is still failing, the "Helm internal stuff" needs to be cleared up as well.